From Palaces to Cliffs: The 35 Most Iconic Landmarks in Portugal

 Connecting the cities of Porto and Vila Nova de Gaia, the famous metal bridge was designed by a disciple of Gustav Eiffel and allows the passage of people, cars, and the subway.
 It is from the top of D. Luís I Bridge that you will have the best views of Porto and the Douro River.

 The Lello Bookstore is a mandatory stop in Porto.
-The bookstore became famous for being an inspiration for the Harry Potter series and has now entered the list of tourist attractions in the city.
+The bookstore gained fame as an inspiration for the Harry Potter series and has now been added to the list of city tourist attractions.
 The Lello Bookstore also stands out for its architectural style.
-On the facade, of neo-Gothic style, two figures stand out, symbolizing Art and Science.
+On the facade of neo-Gothic style, two figures stand out, symbolizing Art and Science.

 Visitors can enjoy strolling through the villages, a gastronomic tour of delicious restaurants, or cooling off on the beach.